Last Updated on April 24, 2023

 During the colder months, they can be allowed to play in the snow, too.
 Just remember to remove snow that gets stuck on their paws and belly.
 You may also want to use a sweater or jacket to protect him from the cold.

 Health issues your Cockapoo can have

-However, you must know that these hybrids are also prone to the health problems that commonly affect its parents.
+However, you must know that these hybrids are also prone to health problems that commonly affect their parents.
 Early health screening can be helpful in determining the likelihood of these diseases in Cockapoo pups.

 Here are some health conditions Poodles and Cocker Spaniels are prone to: